jackchoumine/p-control/README.md

   })
 }

-// add task to control
-taskParams.forEach(params => {
+// add task to control with params firstly taskParams.forEach(params => {
   control.add(task, params) // add task params will be passed to task function })
-// start all tasks
+// then start all tasks
 control
   .start(res => {
     // current concurrent tasks is done